MarcosLaffitte/EEquAAM/MappingTool/README.md

 - This last command will produce (in particular) the ToyExample_id_aam.smiles file when blanaced and suitable reactions are found.<br/>

-- General Input Format: plain text file with reaction SMILES as follows (this is also the output of NumberingTool.py)<br/>
+- General Input Format: plain-text file with reaction SMILES and identifiers as follows (this is also the output of NumberingTool.py)<br/>

 ```
 #,reaction_1